paddyw11/paiges-books/README.md

 Should Haves:
 1. Wishlist / Save for Later
     - Allows users to save books for later purchase
-2. Reccommendations and Related Books
+2. Recommendations and Related Books
     - Displays related books based on a genre or by same author.
 3. Discounts and Promotions
     - Display banner for special offers or discounts
     - Show which books are included in offer or discount

-Could Haves
+Could Haves:
 1. Book Sample View
     - Display a sample of the book to users.
 2. User Customisation